Office Phone Number:

 We are always looking for talented undergraduates, graduate students and post-docs to join our group.
 Please explore our site, and if our group may be a good fit for your interests, please contact Dr. Sapkota at firstname.lastname@example.org.

-Hillary Craddock Kelbick (a PhD candidate in our group) defending her dissertation titled "Water reuse for food production in the West Bank and Israel: Assessing the efficacy of household greywater treatment systems, and consumer perceptions of reuse applications" on March 29.
+Hillary Craddock Kelbick successfully defended her PhD dissertation titled "Water reuse for food production in the West Bank and Israel: Assessing the efficacy of household greywater treatment systems, and consumer perceptions of reuse applications" on March 29.

-Jessica Chopyk (a PhD candidate in our group) successfully defended her PhD dissertation "Diversity, dynamics, and dissemination of microbial communities in reclaimed and untreated surface waters used for agricultural irrigation" on March 21.
+Jessica Chopyk successfully defended her PhD dissertation "Diversity, dynamics, and dissemination of microbial communities in reclaimed and untreated surface waters used for agricultural irrigation" on March 21.

 UMD Global STEWARDS: STEM Training at the Nexus of Energy, Water Reuse and Food Systems